How to Handle Boating in Rough Seas and Nasty Weather

 9. Be careful when outrunning the swells

-Running ahead of the waves is tricky and can oftentimes result in broaching, which means you crash into the wave ahead—usually from too much speed on your part—resulting in the wave behind pushing the vessel sideways along the trough instead.
-And a sharp turnabout of broaching can lead to capsizing!
+Running ahead of the waves is tricky and can oftentimes result in broaching, which means you crash into the wave ahead - usually from too much speed on your part - resulting in the wave behind pushing the vessel sideways along the trough instead.
+A sharp turnabout of broaching can lead to capsizing.

 10. When heaving to is your only option